About Garry Kasparov

 Mr. Kasparov has been a contributing editor to The Wall Street Journal since 1991 and is a frequent commentator on politics and human rights.
 He speaks frequently to business audiences around the world on innovation, strategy, and peak mental performance.
-Kasparov’s latest book ‘Winter is Coming’, was launched in Autumn 2015.
-Kasparov’s 2007 book “How Life Imitates Chess” on decision-making is available in over 20 languages.
+Kasparov’s latest book ‘Deep Thinking’, was launched in 2017, prior to this he published ‘Winter is Coming’ in 2015.
+Kasparov’s 2007 book ‘How Life Imitates Chess’ on decision-making is available in over 20 languages.

 You say leadership is not about power – what should it be about?